Quarterly Insights

 The Bottom Line

-As always, keep us posted on any changes in your plan or if you are planning to make substantial withdrawals from the accounts we help with, so we can review appropriate options.
+As always, keep us posted on any changes in your plan, or if you are planning to make substantial withdrawals or have new funds to invest, let us know so we can review appropriate options.

 Mike Ovshak signature